rmcanany/SolidEdgeHousekeeper/README.md

 Checks drawing views one by one, and updates them if needed.

 #### Update styles from template
-Creates a new file from a template you specify on the Configuration tab.
+Creates a new file from a template you specify on the **Configuration Tab**.
 Copies drawing views, dimensions, etc. from the old file into the new one.
 If the template has updated styles, a different background sheet, or other changes, the new drawing will inherit them automatically.

 This task has the option to `Allow partial success`.
-It is set on the Configuration tab.
+It is set on the **Configuration Tab**.
 If the option is set, and some drawing elements were not transferred, it is reported in the log file.
 Also reported in the log file are instructions for completing the transfer.

 Note, because this task needs to do a `Save As`, it must be run with no other tasks selected.

 #### Update drawing border from template
-Replaces the background border with that of the Draft template specified on the Configuration tab.
+Replaces the background border with that of the Draft template specified on the **Configuration Tab**.

 In contrast to `UpdateStylesFromTemplate`, this command only replaces the border.
 It does not attempt to update styles or anything else.